 Chart 1 gives perspective on the ripple effect of the changes over time, whereby declining births among teens and women in their 20s since 2007 have to date led to some rate rises among older women (see prior posts for more on this topic).
 The large numbers of teens who are waiting a beat before starting families (that is, who delay first birth) have led to rising high school and college graduation rates, meaning that when and if they do have children later, they are better able to support them.
-In 2024, that kind of effect is visible, but the pattern will be more clear once the data on first births becomes available for comparison later this year, so we can tell if the 2024 rises among older women are a delay effect and/or additional births.
+In 2024, births declined in all age groups except the two highest.
+The pattern will be more clear once the data on first births becomes available for comparison later this year, so we can tell to what degree the 2024 births among older women are first births and/or additional births.

 Chart 2 presents the same data linearly, making it visible that the teen rate has now fallen to slightly below that of women 40-44.
 Similarly, the fertility rate among women 30-34 rose to above that of women 25-29 in 2016, and has remained there, with parallel patterns of rise and fall over the years since.
 Likewise, the rates for women 35-39 and 20-24 came close to converging in 2024.

-The Provisional Report for 2024 birth data does not include breakouts of the data by state, race/ethnicity, or other factors, so it is not yet possible to compare effects across states or to see who is most affected by the rate changes within and across states.
-Final birth data for 2024 should be available in the Fall.
+The Provisional Reports for 2024 birth data do not include breakouts of the data by state, race/ethnicity, or other factors, so it is not yet possible to compare effects across states or to see who is most affected by the rate changes within and across states.
+Final birth data for 2024 should be available in September or October 2025.

 This 2023 data set does not include fertility rates for units smaller than the nation, so state by state analysis will come later.
 The granular data will show the effects of abortion bans on the roughly one half of US states that now have some level of restriction, including variation across race/ethnicity and age.